prjemian/hklpy2/_sources/glossary.rst.txt

     !definition; unit cell
     !unit cell

-:unit cell: The parallelepiped representing the repeating structural pattern of the *crystal*, characterized by its *lattice* parameters.
+:unit cell: The parallelepiped representing the smallest repeating structural pattern of the *crystal*, characterized by its *lattice* parameters.

 ..  index::
     !definition; wavelength